symfony/symfony-docs/book/validation.rst

     }

 So far, this is just an ordinary class that serves some purpose inside your application.
-The goal of validation is to tell you whether or not the data of an object is valid.
+The goal of validation is to tell you whether the data of an object is valid.
 For this to work, you'll configure a list of rules (called :ref:`constraints <validation-constraints>`) that the object must follow in order to be valid.
 These rules can be specified via a number of